 Senate Bill 898 (82R)

-Political subdivisions, institutions of higher education and state agencies can now report energy consumption and savings data by downloading and completing the form provided.
-Completed8 forms should be submitted to SECO by email or by mail no later than November 1st of each year.
+Completed forms should be submitted to SECO by email or by mail no later than the deadline indicated in the table below for each year.
 The information submitted to SECO will be provided in an annual report to members of the legislature and to the Texas Commission on Environmental Quality, thus providing a great opportunity for a jurisdiction to gain the recognition for efforts in energy efficiency.

 Senate Bill 898 Mandates

 In 2011, the Texas 82nd Legislative Session passed Senate Bill 898 amending the Health and Safety Code §388.005 to require energy efficiency programs in political subdivisions, institutions of higher education, and state agency facilities located in non-attainment or near non-attainment counties in Texas.

 Each political subdivision, institutions of higher education or state agency affected counties is required to:

 - Establish a goal to reduce electric the electrical consumption by the entity by at least 5 (five) percent each year for 10 (ten) years, beginning September 1, 2011.

 - Submit a report annually to SECO regarding the entity’s progress and efforts to meet the 5% goal to reduce electrical consumption.